A Response to the Region’s Economy

 Community Impact Coordinator

-Allison is the newest member of the MSNT team, first serving as an intern and now working full time as a Community Impact Coordinator.
+Allison joined the MSNT team in 2018, first serving as an intern and now working full time as a Community Impact Coordinator.
 She facilitates coalitions in specific communities to assist in strengthening the human and social services available to residents.
-Her work is focused in Niagara Falls, Newfane, North Tonawanda, and in the City of Buffalo.
+Her work is focused in Niagara Falls, Newfane, North Tonawanda, and the City of Buffalo.
 In addition, Allison contributes to updates to 12 community reports regarding community needs and develops partnerships with local stakeholders to host forums and trainings for coalition members and the community.

-The team is overseen by Lawrence Cook, vice president of The John R. Oishei Foundation.
+The team is overseen by Lawrence Cook, Senior Vice President of Programs at The John R. Oishei Foundation.